-- Trade and other payables are non-interest bearing and are normally settled on 30-60 days terms.

-- Other payables are non-interest bearing.
-It consists mainly of tax deducted at source (TDS) payable and accruals for professional fees. - For explanations on the Company's liquidity risk management processes, refer to Note 15(iii).
+- Trade and other payables are non-interest bearing and are normally settled on 30-60 days terms. - Other payables are non-interest bearing.
+It consists mainly of accrued interests on interest-bearing loans and borrowings on and accruals for professional fees. - For explanations on the Company's liquidity risk management processes, refer to Note 16(iii).